discoverygarden/saskdora/README.md

 Its focused largely on implementing a security workflow, wherein specific users can manage specific objects.

-Collections and objects will be owned and managed by a *Principal Investigator* (which is often a professor).
+Collections and objects will be owned and managed by a *Primary Investigator* (which is often a professor).
 Each object will also have zero or more *Collaborators* (typically graduate students) who are responsible for populating the objects with content and creating new objects.
 Any new objects will belong